abbaskhademi/QO-via-ARO-/README.md

 # End note
 We are grateful for your interest in our work.
-Please feel free to reach out to Abbas Khademi (mailto:abbaskhademi@ut.ac.ir ) if you encounter any issues while using the scripts.
+Please feel free to reach out to Abbas Khademi (abbaskhademi@ut.ac.ir ) if you encounter any issues while using the scripts.
 If you have any other comments or questions, do not hesitate to contact us:

-A. Khademi: mailto:abbaskhademi@ut.ac.ir
+A. Khademi: abbaskhademi@ut.ac.ir

-A. Marandi: mailto:a.marandi@tue.nl
+A. Marandi: a.marandi@tue.nl

 If you found this work useful in your research and/or applications, please star this repository and cite: